applitools/eyes-cypress/README.md

 ### Commands

-In addition to the built-in commands provided by Cypress, like `cy.visit` and `cy.get`, Eyes.Cypress defines new custom commands, which enable the visual testing with Applitools Eyes.
+In addition to the built-in commands provided by Cypress, like `cy.visit` and `cy.get`, Eyes-Cypress defines new custom commands, which enable the visual testing with Applitools Eyes.
 These commands are:

 #### Open